The Senior Prefect Team for 2025 Welcome You to LRGS

 As Student Voice, it’s my responsibility to represent the voice of each individual and make an effort to listen and act upon the issues raised to me by the student body.
 Giving back to the school in this way has been incredibly fulfilling especially when the school has done so much for me.
 It’s my aim to continue on the work from the previous head of school team by ensuring everyone always feels as heard and supported as I did."

-Deputy Head with responsibility for Operations, Alice said:
+Deputy Head with responsibility for Operations, Toby said:

 Deputy Head with responsibility for Welfare, Jess said: